strvcom/DeallocTests/README.md

 }
 ```

-This will initialize a Swinject dependency container and instantiate the main coordinator.
+This will initialize a dependency injection container and instantiate the main coordinator.
 The method `applyAssembliesToContainer` is defined in the main target.
 The scenario for the main coordinator test looks like this: (Don't be scared, it is almost boilerplate code which is common for every test scenario.)

 ```swift
 func test_mainCoordinatorDealloc() {